crypticmac/McGregor/README.md

 ### OS X

-Drag Mcgregor-Qt to your applications folder, and then run Mcgregor-Qt.
+Drag Mcgregor-Qt to your applications folder, close the installer and then run Mcgregor-Qt.

 License
 -------